gandhi56-zz/unixFS/readme.md

     * A new `std::bitset` of size of the number of data blocks is constructed that maps every inode to the data blocks it is allocated to.
     * By comparing the newly constructed `std::bitset` with the `std::bitset` corresponding to the free block list, we can determine if this check is satisfied.
   * Uniqueness of the contents in each directory
-    * For each directory, I insert the name of the contents to a `std::set` while checking for duplicates.
+    * For each directory, the name of each content is inserted into a `std::set` while checking for duplicates.
   * Each free inode must be represented by exactly 64 unset bits.
 Otherwise the name must have at least one nonzero character.
   * Start block of every file must have a value between 1 and 127.
   * Size and start block of an inode that is marked as a directory must be 0.